tkarabela/pysubs2/docs/api-reference.rst

 ``pysubs2.formats`` --- subtitle format implementations
 -------------------------------------------------------

 .. note:: This submodule contains pysubs2 internals.
-It's mostly of interest if you're looking to implement
-          a subtitle format not supported by the library.
+It's mostly of interest if you're looking to implement a subtitle format not supported by the library.
+In that case, have a look at :class:`pysubs2.formats.FormatBase`.

 .. autofunction:: pysubs2.formats.substation.parse_tags